 Elizabeth Warren and other quotes via Raw Story.

-And here are Warren’s earlier questions to US regulators, on February 14th, 2013, at which she asked them when was the last time they took the biggest financial institutions on Wall Street all the way to a trial.
-This one sets the context for the above.
+And here are Warren’s earlier questions to U.S. regulators, from February 14th, 2013.
+During that hearing she asked them when was the last time they took the biggest financial institutions on Wall Street all the way to a trial.
+This sets the context for the above.

 Here is the transcript of the February 14th, 2013 session via Switch Your Bank

 Elizabeth Warren: I want to ask a question about supervising big banks when they break the law, including the mortgage foreclosures, but others as well.
 You know, we all understand why settlements are important, that trials are expensive and we can’t dedicate huge resources to them.
 But we also understand that if a party is unwilling to go to trial, either because they’re too timid, or because they lack resources, that the consequence is they have a lot less leverage in all of the settlements that occur.